HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 </p>

 ## Notice
--You need use Firefox as your browser
+You need use Firefox as your browser
 ## Feautres

 - Real-time protection